MathineLearning/DaytonaBeach_RealEstate_Appraisal/README.md

 # Objective
 To provide an alternative appraisal algorithm to accurately predict if houses in the Daytona Beach area will have a beachside view, river view, or no view based on five input variables.
 This project will demonstrate the use of a decision tree algorithm using a CSV file, analyzing the data using different criteria (Entropy & Gini) and visualizing it.
+In this specific case, the decision tree also provides insight into which feature variable could be most useful in the decision making based on when it is split.

 # Dataset: